 Level 5.
-Four works: 1) a piece from the Baroque period*, 2) A sonata movement by Haydn, Clementi, Mozart, Beethoven or early Schubert; 3) a piece from the Romantic or the Impressionistic period, and 4) a contemporary piece.
+Four works: 1.)
+A piece from the Baroque period*; 2.)
+A sonata movement by Haydn, Clementi, Mozart, Beethoven, or early Schubert; 3) A piece from the Romantic or the Impressionistic period; 4) A contemporary piece.

 *If playing a work from the Well-Tempered Clavier, the Prelude and Fugue shall be considered one piece, and both must be performed.

 All students are required to participate at their current grade level.
 Previous first-place winners may not compete again at the same level and must wait until they are eligible for the next level.
-Either the teacher or student must live in Northern Virginia, or the lessons must be taught in Northern Virginia.
+Students who are not present and ready to perform at their assigned time may play for comments only and only if time permits.

 No repertoire changes may be made after the registration deadline.

+Please provide one published score for the judges with all measures numbered; the score must not bear the student’s or teacher’s name.
 Participating teachers are expected to assist the chair as needed based on the number of students enrolled, regardless of subsequent student withdrawals.
-Teachers must agree to abide by the Rules for Competitive Events as well as the Teacher Responsibilities.
+Teachers must agree to abide by the Rules for Competitive Events.